 Hyatt Globalist summary

-When the World of Hyatt program was first introduced I wasn’t a fan of it, but Hyatt has made some significant improvements to the program since it was introduced, including the ability to earn elite nights with their credit card, earning elite credits on award stays, extending the expiration of suite upgrades, and more.
+Nowadays I find World of Hyatt Globalist status to be the most compelling top tier hotel status out there.
+They’ve made so many positive changes to the program over the past couple of years, including the ability to earn elite nights with their credit card, earning elite credits on award stays, extending the expiration of suite upgrades, and more.

-At this point I think World of Hyatt Globalist status is the single most valuable top tier hotel status, and The World of Hyatt Credit Card makes that easier than ever before.
-With the introduction of Marriott Bonvoy I’m even more of a fan of World of Hyatt than in the past.
+World of Hyatt Globalist status is the single most valuable top tier hotel status, and The World of Hyatt Credit Card makes that easier than ever before.
+At this point World of Hyatt and Marriott Bonvoy are simply in different leagues when it comes to elite recognition.

 What do you consider to be the most valuable top tier hotel status?